Sep 24, 2018

 secretary for Expedia after it spun off from Microsoft.
 Earlier, he

-senior counsel with the U.S. Securities and Exchange Commission.
-He
+counsel with the U.S. Securities and Exchange Commission.
+He is a

-is a 1992 graduate of The George Washington University Law School
+1992 graduate of The George Washington University Law School and a

 Visit patreon.com/lawnext to submit questions for our guests.